Financial-Times/origami/README.md

 }
 ```

-As with the [type mixins](#type-mixins), the `oTypographySize` mixin can also accept a second parameter of `$line-height` in order to override the line-height specified in the font scale.
+As with the [type mixins](#type-mixins), the `oTypographySize` mixin can accept a second parameter of `$line-height` to override the default value from the font scale.

 #### Responsive font scales

 Sometimes there is a need for font sizes to adapt at different breakpoints.
-To allow for this, wherever there is a `$scale` argument used in a mixin, you can provide a map of scales for each breakpoint.
+To allow for this, wherever there is a `$scale` argument in a mixin, you can provide a map of scales for each breakpoint.
 Breakpoints defined by the [o-grid](https://github.com/Financial-Times/o-grid) breakpoint sizes.

 For example, to use the Sans font at scale `0` at `default`, then `1` at `medium`, and finally `2` at `x-large` you can do: